 Once you have these lanes set up, you can tie them all together in a single “build and upload” lane that we’ll call from the CI workflow:

 Let’s break it down.
 The first thing we do is load the ASC API key that is used in all subsequent fastlane actions so we can authenticate and use the ASC API.
-Then, we’ll call the “prepare_signing” lane to check signing certificates and download provisioning profiles from the ASC API.
-Note that we’ll import the private key separately using GitHub Actions.
+Then, we’ll call the “prepare_signing” lane to load the signing certificate into a keychain on the CI machine and download provisioning profiles from the ASC API.

 We’ll then increment the build number based on the latest build number found on TestFlight for the version.
-Finally we’re ready to build the app. “build_release” will build the Xcode project in the “Release” configuration using the distribution provisioning profiles & signing certificates, and the “app-store” distribution method.
+Finally we’re ready to build the app. “build_release” will build the Xcode project in the “Release” configuration using the distribution provisioning profile & signing certificate, and the “app-store” distribution method.

 Lastly, “upload_release” will take the <code>.ipa<code> file generated by the “build_release” action and upload it to TestFlight.

 And that’s it!
-With these six actions, fastlane will handle bumping the build number, building, and uploading binaries to App Store Connect.
+With these six actions, fastlane will handle bumping the build number, preparing everything needed for signing builds, building, and uploading binaries to App Store Connect.
 Now, let’s hook it up to GitHub Actions.

 In order to authenticate with the ASC API, we’ll need an API key along with a couple of other details.
 These are considered sensitive, which means we’ll need to store them securely in a place where they can be accessed by our GitHub workflows.
 Enter GitHub’s encrypted secrets: we’ll be storing all our sensitive keys in repository secrets, making them automatically accessible to our GitHub Actions workflows.